Paying and notification of congestion tax

-The taxable passages that a vehicle makes in and out of Stockholm and Gothenburg during a month are summed up to a tax decision that is paid in arrears.
+The taxable passages made by a vehicle into or out of Stockholm and Gothenburg during one month will be added together and dispatched to you as a tax decision.
+The tax is then payed in arrears.

-If the vehicle is registered abroad, the Swedish Transport Agency has entrusted a notification partner to identify the owner of the vehicle, send out invoices to and obtain payments from the owner of the vehicle via EPASS24.
+Concerning vehicles registered abroad, the Swedish Transport Agency has entrusted a notification partner to identify the vehicle owners, send them invoices and receive payments via EPASS24.

 You can pay congestion tax in one of the following ways: